ervandew/eclim/doc/content/vim/java/debug.rst

   If there are suspended threads, then one of them is automatically selected and its variables displayed.

+  Nested variables are shown in a tree like structure.
+To expand a variable, simply place the cursor on that line and press <Enter>.
+To collapse the variable, press
+  <Enter> again.

-If for some reason, the status window is not updated, you can manually refresh it by running **:JavaDebugStatus** command.
+If for some reason, the status window is not updated, or you accidentally closed it, you can manually refresh it by running **:JavaDebugStatus** command.

 .. code-block:: vim